List of Blue Peter presenters: History

 The only presenter to have been fired from Blue Peter mid-contract is Richard Bacon, who was dismissed from the show in 1998 after it emerged that he had taken cocaine.
 A number of other presenters have garnered negative publicity for aspects of their private lives, which has been described in some sections of the British media as the "curse of Blue Peter".
 Nevertheless, many of the show's former presenters have continued to work in the media.
 Indeed, Bacon's career survived his dismissal; he has since presented The Big Breakfast and Top of the Pops among numerous other radio and television shows, some of which were for the BBC.

-After its move to Salford in September 2011, Blue Peter had a format with two permanent presenters, Helen Skelton and Barney Harwood, supplemented by guest presenters for particular topics, such as Naomi Wilkinson for wildlife.
+Following its move to Salford in September 2011, Blue Peter had a format with two permanent presenters, Helen Skelton and Barney Harwood, supplemented by guest presenters for particular topics, such as Naomi Wilkinson for wildlife.

 On 4 March 2013, the BBC announced that it was searching for a new presenter to start in the summer of 2013.
 They announced that CBBC stars Dick and Dom would be hosting a new TV show to find the next presenter.
-The show began on 24 June as Blue Peter - You Decide!
+The show began on 24 June as Blue Peter – You Decide!
 The judges were Myleene Klass, Eamonn Holmes and Cel Spellman.
 The winner was chosen after five weeks of competition, via a public vote.
 On 25 July 2013, it was announced that 22-year-old Lindsey Russell had won the public vote to become Blue Peter's 36th presenter.

 On 8 August 2013, Skelton announced on air that she was leaving the show in September after five years, to be replaced by Radzi Chinyanganya.

 Harwood left the programme on 14 September 2017.
 Chinyanganya left after five-and-a-half years on 18 April 2019.
 On 26 April, Chinyanganya's replacement was announced as Richie Driss.
 It was announced on 13 May 2020 that Mwaksy Mudenda would join Russell and Driss, returning the show to a three-presenter format.
 On 1 September 2020, Adam Beales was announced as the show's 40th presenter.

 On 24 June 2021, Russell announced she would be leaving the programme, with her last appearance on 15 July 2021.
 On 17 June 2022, Beales announced that he would be leaving, with his last appearance to be aired on 15 July 2022.
 Joel Mawhinney became the 41st presenter on 11 November 2022, following a recent stint of guest presenting during the summer.

 On 3 February 2023, Driss announced that after 4 years he would leave the show, with his last show to be aired on 3 March.
+His replacement, Abby Cook, became the 42nd presenter on the following episode, aired on 10 March 2023.
+Mudenda departed in September 2023; she was replaced four months later by Shini Muthukrishnan.
+On 17 July 2025, it was announced that puppet character Hacker T Dog (Phil Fletcher) would become a part of the presenting team starting on 5 September 2025.